What are some different types of Drywall Mud?

 Why is it called "hot" mud?
-We are not completely convinced as to the reason but there are a couple possibilities.
-As the mud hardens, the chemical reaction, creates a small amount of heat.
-It is mostly indiscernible however, the heat may be why some people call it hot mud.
-On the other hand this may simply be an idiomatic description emphasizing that you have to move quickly once mixed because it will harden up on you if you don't finish within its specified time.
+We cannot be dogmatic as to the reason but there are a couple of possibilities.
+As the mud hardens, the chemical reaction creates a small amount of heat which may be a reason some people call it hot mud.
+On the other hand it could be just an idiomatic description emphasizing that you have to move quickly once mixed because it will harden up on you if you don't finish within its specified time.

 Pre-mixed drywall mud

-The other main category of drywall mud can be described as pre-mixed.
-It is what most people consider traditional drywall mud.
-It is sold in either 4.5 gallon buckets or in boxes containing a plastic bag of mud.
-Pre-mixed drywall mud is, as the name describes, pre-mixed and ready to use.
+The other main category of drywall mud is pre-mixed drywall mud.
+It is what most people think of when referring to drywall mud.
+Pre-mixed drywall mud is sold in either 4.5 gallon buckets or in boxes/cartons containing a plastic bag of mud.
+Most often, the boxes of mud are also 4.5 gallons in volume but occasionally you will find 3.5 gallon boxes.
+Therefore, if you see a box of drywall mud that seems cheeper than most, make sure to check the volume.
+Pre-mixed drywall mud is, as the name indicates, pre-mixed and ready to use.

-It is almost always thinned slightly with water before using.
-The amount of water used depends on the application.
-When bedding in tape, a thinner consistency may be preferred.
-When using automatic taping tools, a thin consistency may be needed to allow smooth flow through the drywall mud pump and tools.
-If the mud is thinned too much it will be difficult to spread on the walls and will shrink back too much.
-Texture mud is the thinnest consistency in relation to other applications.
+Pre-mixed drywall mud is almost always thinned with water before using.
+The amount of water used depends on how the mud will be applied.
+For example, bedding in tape requires a thinner than normal consistency.
+A thin consistency is also needed when using automatic taping tools to allow a smooth flow of mud through the drywall mud pump.
+However, if it is too thin, it will be difficult to spread and will shrink back, creating voids.
+Texture mud is the thinnest of all.
 It takes time and training to understand what consistency of mud should be used with each application.

-When shopping for drywall mud you will come across different types of pre-mixed mud.
+When shopping for drywall mud you may notice different types of pre-mixed mud.
 The three most commonly used are "all purpose", "light-weight all-purpose" and "topping".
 There are of course several other types of joint compound available however these are the most common.

-All purpose joint compound is as it says made for all applications.
-It tends to have more gluing agents which is helpful when bedding in seams.
+All purpose drywall mud, as the name indicates, is made for all applications.
+All purpose mud has bonding agents that increase the holding power of drywall tape so it is good for bedding in seams.
 It is sometimes used to first coat seams and corner beads.
-Less often it is used as a finish coat because it is more difficult to sand than "lightweight all purpose" joint compounds.
-However some professionals prefer it for finish coat for the very reason that it creates a harder finish that is more difficult to sand.
-They feel that this may provide a more durable product.
+It is not often used as a finish coat because it is more difficult to sand than "lightweight all purpose" joint compounds.
+However some professionals will use it in limitted applications for finish coat because it creates a durable finish.
+The downside is that it is harder to sand and therefore, the finishing has to be of very good quality.

-Light-weight all-purpose mud is as it says made for all applications yet is lighter in weight than all purpose mud.
-Many pros believe that light-weight joint compound contains less gluing agents and therefore is inferior when taping seams.
-They prefer to use all purpose or taping joint compounds.
+Light-weight all-purpose drywall mud, as the name indicates, is made for all applications yet is lighter in weight than all purpose mud.
+Many pros believe that light-weight joint compound contains less binding agents and therefore is inferior when taping seams.
+However, it is hard to know for sure since manufacturers don't openly publish comprehensive lists of drywall mud ingredients.
 Light-weight compound is often used for first and second coat of seams and corner bead.
-It is most always used as a finish coat because of its ease of sanding.
+It is almost always used as a finish coat because of its ease of sanding.

-Topping compound is used less often then the first two products discussed.
-It is used as a top coat for seams and corner bead.
-It is not recommended to be used for taping joints.
+Topping compound is used less often then all purpose or lightweight mud.
+It can be used to top coat seams and corner bead.
+It is not recommended for taping joints.
 The color of topping is whiter than all purpose and even whiter than light-weight all purpose.
 It is many times used for texture applications.